resopmok/BAR_uikeys_collections/keybind-faq.md

 ### How do I invert map scrolling with the middle mouse button?

-- When using Spring camera (Ctrl+F3 in default binds, Ctrl+F6 in grid bindings): you can type `/set MouseInvert 1` into everyone chat and it will invert the camera scroll while holding down the middle mouse button.
+- When using Spring camera (Ctrl+F6 in grid bindings, Ctrl+F3 in legacy binds): you can type `/set MouseInvert 1` into everyone chat and it will invert the camera scroll while holding down the middle mouse button.
-- When using TA (overhead) camera (Ctrl+F2 in default binds, Ctrl+F5 in grid bindings): when holding down middle mouse button to scroll, there is no option for inverting.
+- When using TA (overhead) camera (Ctrl+F5 in grid bindings, Ctrl+F2 in legacy binds): when holding down middle mouse button to scroll, there is no option for inverting.
 If you enable "Middle click toggles camera move (Settings -> Control), you can use a mode which will reverse this middle mouse button click activated mouse panning.
 To do that, type `/set MiddleClickScrollSpeed -0.01` into everyone chat.
 - These settings should save automatically for your next load.

 ### Can I rebind my mouse buttons, or add bindings for extended mouse buttons?